 - witness statements made under oath.

-The hearing officer listens to and reviews all of the evidence presented during the hearing and then renders a final decision on the issues of revocation and suspension.
+The hearing officer then renders a final decision on the issues of revocation and suspension.

-Note that the audio of DMV administration hearings is usually recorded on tape.
+Note that the audio of DMV administration hearings is usually recorded.

-3. What are a person’s rights at a hearing?
+3. What are my rights at a hearing?

-- be represented by an attorney (although a driver can decide to represent themself),
+- be represented by an attorney (although you can decide to represent yourself),

 - review any evidence that the DMV presents,